Copyright: Dragonfli

 There are three main types of Soil Mites, each digesting different sections below the soil line.
 The most common Mites you'll find in houseplant composts are Oribatids, which will feed off rotten roots, bits of bark and other dead mites.
 Their speciality to reproduce is in moist, organic matter-rich compost that rarely sees periods of droughts.

 Soil Mites are completely harmless to both indoor and outdoor plants, feeding only off the compost's properties and avoiding the plant's healthy tissue.
-Indoor gardeners often remove the infestation purely on a visible aspect, as seeing small white or brown critters rambling across the soil isn't a pretty sight.
-Keep scrolling to learn more about these Mites and how to eradicate them!
+Indoor gardeners often remove the infestation purely on a visible aspect, as they feel that seeing small white or brown critters rambling across the soil isn't a pretty sight.
+THE HOUSEPLANT DOCTOR™ recommends simply replacing the soil of the plant instead of using any pesticides to remove the critters.

 Symptoms